prestsoftware/prest/CONTRIBUTING.md

 ## Contributing to Prest source

-Before contributing, please get in touch via e-mail (**TODO**: add e-mail).
+Before contributing, please get in touch via e-mail at <contact@prestsoftware.com>.
 We do not want you to waste your time or duplicate somebody's work;
-also, Prest is relatively new and we still need to document its internals.
+also, Prest is relatively new and we still need to document its coding style, internals, etc.

 We try to adhere to something similar to the [successful git branching model](http://nvie.com/posts/a-successful-git-branching-model/).